 DARTdrones provides the highest quality training, certification, and continued support for the drone pilots of fire and police stations.
-DARTdrones is the national leader in drone training, consultation, and expert support for new drone pilots.
+Expert support for new drone pilots, DARTdrones is the national leader in drone consultation and training.

-Before its appearance on Shark Tank, DARTdrones had generated over $500,000 in sales in 2016 and projected 2017 sales to reach one million dollars.
+In 2016 DARTdrones had generated over $500,000 in sales and projected in 2017 sales, before its appearance on Shark Tank, to reach one million dollars.

-The company now has seven programs available to fit your needs and over 7,000 students.
+Seven programs are offered by the company to fit your needs and it has over 7,000 students.
 Their training programs are customizable and feature in-person hands-on training on flight training, instruction on attaining a commercial remote pilot license, scenario-based online training.